akshaybabloo/Cogionics-LabStreamingLayer-Matlab/README.md

 # Cogionics LabStreamingLayer Matlab
 Using Cogionics Matlab code.

-> Note: This instillation is for Windows 64-bit.
+> Note-1: This instillation is for Windows 64-bit.

+> Note-2: `*.mexw64` files provided in this code were compiled on my system and should work on all 64-bit windows version.

+## Compiling `mex` files for 32-bit system
+If you are using 32-bit Windows system to run the code, you would have to convert `*.c` files into 32-bit MEX files. you would need a 32-bit Matlab for this.
+Enter the following code for the conversion.

+`mex path-to-c-file/c-file.c`

+This will create `c-file.mexw32` on the parent path.

 ## Check list
 * Visual Studio 2010 Premium with SP1 (Matlab R2013b)